 On February 2, 2017, President Trump spoke at the National Prayer Breakfast and pledged to “destroy” the Johnson Amendment, which helps keep politics from overtaking the pulpit by prohibiting churches and other nonprofits from getting directly involved with political campaigns while still maintaining critical free speech rights.
-A year later, People For the American Way and PFAW’s African American Ministers In Action have renewed our support for the Johnson Amendment and our opposition to efforts by Trump and Congress to weaken or repeal it, along with Americans United for Separation of Church and State, Public Citizen, and more than 140 other organizations.
-You can download our February 7 letter, with signers and footnotes, here.
-The Johnson Amendment remains a hot topic in ongoing congressional budget negotiations.
-House-passed language would make it effectively impossible to enforce the Johnson Amendment as it applies to churches.
+In 2018, People For the American Way and PFAW’s African American Ministers In Action continue to support the Johnson Amendment and oppose efforts by Trump and Congress to weaken or repeal it:

-The 145 undersigned organizations write to strongly oppose any attempts to weaken or repeal the Johnson Amendment in the FY2018 funding mechanism.
-In particular, we oppose inserting the language in Section 116 of the House 2018 Financial Services and General Government Appropriations bill.
+The 145 undersigned organizations write to strongly oppose the language in Section 112 of the House 2019 Financial Services and General Government Appropriations bill.
 This provision would make it effectively impossible for the Internal Revenue Service (IRS) to enforce a long-standing federal law, sometimes referred to as the Johnson Amendment, insofar as it applies to houses of worship.